Ready to Unlock Seattle’s Haunted Secrets?

 Seattle was started as a religious settlement by a group of teetotal devout Christians, before that the Squamish and Duwamish Native Americans had happily looked after the place for 10,000 years or so.

-Our ghost tour starts from Pike Place and winds back there after a mile or so for our standard tour.
+Our ghost tour starts from Four Seasons Hotel and winds back there after a mile or so for our standard tour.
 Our extended tour adds another 30 mins and around a half-mile of extra scares!
 We’ll cover the modern-day cult that started in Seattle, and left a tell-tale sign there, but ended with the largest mass suicide in US history, 39 people drunk applesauce and barbiturates trying to hitch a ride aboard a comet to the promised land.

 This insightful, 60-minute, or 90-minute exploration of Seattle’s wildest haunts will keep you hooked from the very first moment.
 Each ghost story is based on extensive historical research and on real, verified ghost sightings.

 Want a Truly History-Based Experience?